tpunt/PHP7-Reference/README.md

 });
 ```

-They can pass arguments through to their constructors, extend other classes, implement interfaces, and use traits:
+They can pass arguments through to their constructors, extend other classes, implement interfaces, and use traits just like a normal class can:
 ```PHP
 class SomeClass {}
 interface SomeInterface {}